BLE-LTER/ble-handbook/handbook.md

 Under the Austin disk folder at `\\austin.utexas.edu\disk\engr\research\crwr\Projects\BLE-LTER` we have a Data directory.
 Each data package constitutes a child directory under Data.
 All operations with this data package are performed within this folder.
 Naming convention is `(dataset ID)_(dataset nickname)`, e.g. "12_sediment_pigment".

-Within each data package directory:
+**Within each data package directory:**
 -  "FromPI" contains data and metadata files as scientists sent them.
-If there have been multiple versions recived from PIs, then create folders with ISO dates received as dir names.
+If there have been multiple versions received from PIs, then create folders with ISO dates received as dir names.
 If lots of confusing versions, consider making a README to explain the difference.
 - "Clean" contains
 	- data files after processing and ready to submit.
-When I go to upload to EDI, this is where I'd browse to.
+When I go to upload to EDI, this is where I'd browse to get the data.
 - A directory named something like "EML_generation" or "EML_RPRoject_datasetID".
 This is where R scripts and RProject files (history, RData) live.
-	- In some earlier datasets, "EML_generation" can be level with "Clean" and/or can contain final data files.
+EML documents e.g. "EML_13_20211022.xml" live here too, where 13 is the dataset ID and 20211022 is the date it was generated from one of the scripts.
+	- This used to not have any sub directory structure.
+However, in 2021/2022, when I started to work on data from 2021 trips, essentially the second round of data processing, I started to see how the large amounts of files in this directory would overwhelm later, especially the endless .xml files generated in the course of generating and revising metadata.
+I decided to move files working on 2019 (and 2018) data into a "2019" folder, and files working on 2021 data into "2021" and so on.
+Note that some of the files within 2021 may be dated 2022, but the overall directory is named after 2021 the newest DATA YEAR to avoid confusion later.
+- In 2022 I wrote a README.txt similar to this section and started including them in the top level path of each data directory to explain how to navigate them.
+When you run `bleutils::init_datapkg()` this README.txt gets auto-written.
+To edit the master template for these READMEs, go to the `inst` directory within the bleutils source folder and edit readme.txt there.

 <a id="how-to-initiate-a-new-data-package"></a>
 ### How to initiate a new data package

+What I do:

 Run `bleutils::init_datapkg(*insert dataset_id*, *insert dataset nickname*)` in any R console.
 This will (1) create a folder named datasetid_nickname under our Austin disk Data folder, with sub-folders called FromPI and Clean > EML_generation, and (2) create a R script named datasetid.R from template with the appropriate IDs subbed into function calls.
 The parent folder defaults to "K:/Data" on my machine.
 Modify the `base_path` argument in `init_datapkg()` if needed.